Power generation drops to 2,390MW, 15 plants idle

 - 0

-The idle plants are Sapele , Afam IV & V , Geregu, Omotosho , Geregu NIPP , Alaoji , Omotosho NIPP , Odukpani NIPP , Ihovbor NIPP , Gbarain NIPP , Okpai , Afam VI, AES, ASCO and Rivers IPP .
+The idle plants are Sapele, Afam IV & V, Geregu, Omotosho, Geregu NIPP, Alaoji, Omotosho NIPP, Odukpani NIPP, Ihovbor NIPP, Gbarain NIPP, Okpai, Afam VI, AES, ASCO and Rivers IPP.

-The PUNCH had reported on Monday that electricity generation companies in the country were saying that their plants were being forced to operate below their optimal capacity levels .
+It had been reported on Monday that electricity generation companies in the country were saying that their plants were being forced to operate below their optimal capacity levels.

 CLICK HERE TO READ MORE FROM: General